Principal Faculty

 Dr. Ip is the Director of Student and Faculty Scholarship and is a Clinical Professor in the Department of Medicine, Division of Primary Care.
 Dr. Ip received his Bachelor of Science degree in Exercise Science from UC Davis, his Doctor of Pharmacy (Pharm.D.) degree from UCSF School of Pharmacy, and completed his post-graduate residency at Kaiser Permanente Santa Clara Medical Center.
 He established and currently co-leads the Diabetes/Cardiovascular Management Program as a clinical pharmacist at Kaiser Permanente Mountain View Medical Offices.
 Additionally, Dr. Ip serves as the Director of the California Society of Health-System Pharmacists Advanced Practice Pharmacist (APh) Certificate Program.
 Dr. Ip is one of the leading researchers in anabolic steroids and performance enhancing drugs.

-Courtney Nelson, MMS, PA-C
+Courtney Nelson, DMSc, PA-C

-Ms. Wright is the Director of Clerkship Education and is a Clinical Assistant Professor in the Department of Medicine, Division of Primary Care.
+Dr. Nelson is the Director of Pre-Clerkship Education and is a Clinical Assistant Professor in the Department of Medicine, Division of Primary Care.
 She completed her PA education in the Stanford/Foothill College Primary Care Associate Program and received a Master of Medical Science Degree from St. Francis University.
-She has been practicing clinically since 2010 and working in PA education since 2018.
-Her clinical experience includes internal medicine, family medicine, women’s health, and urgent care.
-She is passionate about diversity initiatives, and belongs to the diversity, equity and inclusion committee of the MSPA program, called BE HEARD (Belonging, Empathy, Health Equity, Anti-Racism, and Diversity).
-When not working with the MSPA program, she works at the Stanford Express Care Clinic.
+She has been practicing clinically and working in PA education since 2015.
+She is passionate about justice and health equity and is a founding member and Co-Chair of the diversity, equity and inclusion committee of the MSPA program, called BE HEARD (Belonging, Empathy, Health Equity, Anti-Racism, and Diversity).
+Her clinical experience includes cardiac critical care medicine, trauma and acute care surgery, and urgent care medicine.
+When not working with the MSPA program, she works in the Stanford Express Care Clinic.

 Sampath Wijesinghe, DHSc, AAHIVS, PA-C